17 Beautiful Picnic Spots in the Blue Mountains

 Blackheath Memorial Park

-Tip: There are toilets here, but they have a pretty bad cleanliness rating.
+Tip: There are toilets here, but they can be a bit hit and miss.

 • Public transport rating: Easy, a short walk from Blackheath Station